-The training field can change fast, which makes training for trainers crucial.
-New methodologies.
-New discoveries about the way adults learn.
-Changing expectations from trainees—and from your company.
-Our training the trainer courses give you the practical platform skills and confidence you need to succeed.
-This powerful seminar puts the latest trends and techniques at your fingertips.
-Whether you’ve been training for a while or never stepped onto a platform before, this training for trainers workshop will show you how to become a facilitator of learning, not just a presenter.
-You’ll build confidence, engage your audience from the beginning and leave your trainees praising your training abilities
+The training industry evolves rapidly, making training for trainers programs essential for success.
+New teaching methodologies emerge regularly.
+Recent discoveries continue to reveal how adults learn most effectively.
+Expectations from trainees change constantly, as do requirements from your organization.
+Our training the trainer courses provide the practical platform, skills, and confidence necessary to succeed in professional instruction.
+This powerful seminar puts the latest trends and techniques within your grasp.
+Whether you have been training for years or are stepping onto a platform for the first time, this training for trainers workshop will show you how to become a true facilitator of learning, not merely a presenter delivering information.
+You will build confidence in your delivery, engage your audience from the very beginning, and leave your trainees praising your training abilities and effectiveness.

-- On demand lessons to reinforce key skills
+- On-demand lessons to reinforce and review key skills

-If you’re new to training, a subject matter expert that needs to train others or a trainer who is looking for new, more effective approaches to learning, this is the ideal seminar for you.
+If you are new to training, if you are a subject matter expert needing to train others, or if you are an experienced trainer seeking new and more effective approaches to facilitating learning, this comprehensive seminar represents the ideal professional development opportunity for you.

 Active Adult Learning

-- Determining how team-building, on-the-job assessment and immediate learning involvement can occur at the earliest stages of a training program
+- Determining how team-building activities, on-the-job assessment, and immediate learning involvement can occur at the earliest stages of a training program

 Assessment

-- Distinguishing problems that can be addressed by training
+- Distinguishing between problems that can be addressed through training and those requiring other solutions

-- Devising questions for use in a training assessment
+- Devising effective questions for use in training assessment

 Objectives

-- Focusing on outcomes and results, rather than topics
+- Focusing on outcomes and measurable results, rather than only topic coverage

-- Identifying objectives as affective, behavioral or cognitive
+- Identifying objectives as affective, behavioral, or cognitive in nature

 Planning Active Training

-- Choosing methods and formats to meet an objective
+- Choosing appropriate methods and formats to meet learning objectives

-- Creating a plan of action by using behavioral styles content
+- Creating a detailed plan of action by using behavioral styles content

 Facilitating Presentations and Activities

-- Engaging in a wide range of learning activities
+- Engaging participants in a wide range of learning activities

 Opening Exercises

-- Sharing reflections on past experiences of opening exercises
+- Sharing reflections on past experiences with opening exercises

 Brain-Friendly Lectures

-- Demonstrating differences between brain-friendly and non-brain-friendly lectures
+- Demonstrating differences between brain-friendly and non-brain-friendly lecture approaches

 Lecture Alternatives